dasch-swiss/dsp-tools/docs/dsp-tools.md

 - `dsp-tools get` reads an ontology from a server and creates a JSON file that can be used again by `dsp-tools create` to implement the data model on another server
 - `dsp-tools xmlupload` to upload data from a XML file (bulk data import)
+- `dsp-tools excel` to convert an Excel-file into a JSON and/or XML file for the `create` or `xmlupload` options.

 ## Usage